MPs body asks govt to recover Rs39b from 5 IPPs

 ISLAMABAD: A parliamentary body after examining the business affairs of the Independent Power Producers (IPPs) for six months has come up with a conclusion, asking the government to recover Rs39 billion from five power producers, as they provided untrue information of oil consumption for power generation.

-The National Electric Power Regulatory Authority (Nepra) sine the time of installation of IPPs did not check their heat rate.
+The Nepra sine the time of installation of IPPs did not check their heat rate.
 The regulator has shortage of technical manpower, the report of the sub-committee noted.
 They also charged high tariff and capacity charges.

 A committee under chairman Competition Commission of Pakistan (CCP) was constituted with technical and experts as its members to look into it and submit a report on it in three months.